Flux cost functions and optimal metabolic states: Metabolic s and flux cost functions

-\textbf{Remarks} \begin{enumerate}[leftmargin=5mm] \item \textbf{Scaled flux polytopes} In the definition above, the ``benefit function'' defining the B-polytope need not by biologically motivated.
-It can be \emph{any} linear function used to establish a unique scaling of flows. \item \textbf{\Compromisecost} A concave flux cost function can be split into an additive \emph{combined cost} plus a non-negative \emph{\compromisecost}.
-If a flux cost function is strictly concave, the {\compromisecost} will be positive. \item \textbf{Cost of mixed and split flows} A combination of flows $\vvA$ and $\vvB$ on one S-polytope can be realised in two ways: as a {\combinedflow} (a weighted sum of the two flows), or as a split flow.
-The enzymatic flux cost is a concave function, so the cost of a {\combinedflow} $\vv=\sum_\alpha \eta_\alpha\, \vv^{(\alpha)}$ (with coefficients $0\le \eta_\alpha \le 1$) will always be at least as high as the combined cost $\fluxcost^{\rm lin}(\vv)=\sum_\alpha \eta_\alpha\, \fluxcost(\vv^{(\alpha)})$.
-In many cases, it will be strictly concave, and there will often be an additional positive \compromisecost.
-However, the combined cost can be achieved by splitting the {\combinedflow}s, and running the {\basicflow}s separately in different cell compartments or at different times (with relative durations $\eta$ and $1-\eta$).
-In this case there is no \compromisecost, and costs of the flows are additive. \end{enumerate}
+\textbf{Remarks} \begin{enumerate}[leftmargin=5mm] \item \textbf{Scaled flux polytopes} In the definition above, the benefit function defining the B-polytope need not be an actual biological fitness objective; it can be \emph{any} linear function that defines a scaling of {\flow}s. \item \textbf{\Compromisecost} A concave flux cost function on the line between two {\flow}s can be split into an additive \emph{combined cost} plus a positive (or zero) \emph{\compromisecost}.
+If a flux cost function is strictly concave, this {\compromisecost} will be strictly positive. \item \textbf{Cost of coexisting {\flow}s} A combination of {\flow}s $\vvA$ and $\vvB$ can be realised in two ways: as a {\combinedflow} (a weighted sum of the two {\flow}s), or as coexisting {\flow}s (e.g.~by running the {\flow}s in separate cell compartments).
+Since the enzymatic flux cost is a concave function, the cost of a {\combinedflow} $\vv=\sum_\alpha \sigma_\alpha\, \vv^{(\alpha)}$ (with coefficients $0\le \sigma_\alpha \le 1$) is at least as high as the combined cost $\acost^{\rm lin}(\vv)=\sum_\alpha \sigma_\alpha\, \acost(\vv^{(\alpha)})$.
+In many cases, it will be strictly concave, which implies a positive \compromisecost.
+Additive costs (i.e.~cost functions without compromise cost) can be achieved by coexisting {\flow}s, i.e.~running the {\basicflow}s separately in different cell compartments or at different times (with relative durations $\sigma$ and $1-\sigma$). \item \textbf{Bounds on concave functions} A concave function can be approximated by piecewise linear lower and upper bounds (Figure \ref{fig:boundsOnConcave}).
+In higher dimensions, this construction becomes difficult. \end{enumerate}